exercism/docs/building/tooling/test-runners/interface.md

 #### Task ID

-> key: `task_id`, type: `number`
+> key: `task_id`, type: `number`, presence: optional

 > version: 3

 Link a test to a specific task via the task's ID, which is the number used at the start of the task heading.
+Only link a test to a task if it can be linked to precisely _one_ test.

 At the moment, only Concept Exercises have well-defined tasks that you can link tests to, but this might change in the future.